Skip to main content

 Buckets

-- PUT is the equivalent of “INSERT OR REPLACE”
+• PUT is the equivalent of INSERT OR REPLACE

-- REMOVE is slightly different from “DELETE”: a row is only deleted from the client if it has been removed from all buckets synced to the client.
+• REMOVE is slightly different from DELETE: a row is only deleted from the client if it has been removed from synced to the client.

 Checkpoints

-A checkpoint is a sequential id that represents a single point-in-time for consistency purposes.
+A checkpoint is a sequential ID that represents a single point-in-time for consistency purposes.
 This is further explained in Consistency.

-For any checkpoint, the client and server can compute a per-bucket checksum.
+For any checkpoint, the client and compute a per-bucket checksum.
 This is essentially the sum of checksums of individual operations within the bucket, which each individual checksum being a hash of the operation data.
+The checksum helps to ensure that the client has all the correct data.
+In the hypothetical scenario where the bucket data becomes corrupted on the PowerSync Service, the checksums will stop matching, and the client will re-download the entire bucket.

 Compacting

-To avoid indefinite growth in size of buckets, the history of a bucket can be compacted.
+To avoid indefinite growth in size of buckets, the operation history of a bucket can be compacted.
 Stale updates are replaced with marker entries, which can be merged together, while keeping the same checksums.

 Protocol